SineStriker/qt-json-autogen/README.md

 + Use `QAS_JSON_DECLARE` to define the serializer and deserializer of the class, then it becomes serializable.
     + Template classes or classes in the scope of a template class with more than one type are not supported by C style macros, you need to use `using` and then use its alias in the macro.

-+ If the class is a derived class, all its super classes will participate in serialization and deserialization.
++ If the class is a derived class, all its publicly derived super classes will participate in serialization and deserialization.
-    + The complete form of the super class name will be automatically deduced, but it's recommended to specify completely at the derived class head.
+    + The complete form of the super class name will be automatically deduced, but it's recommended to specify the super class name completely at the derived class head.

-    + Note that serializable super class should be publicly derived.

 + Use `QAS_ATTRIBUTE` to specify the key of a member in json object and `QAS_IGNORE` to ignore a member.
     + Only public members participate in serialization and deserialization.